SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

      Please copy the complete *SimlatorController* folder, which is located in the *Utilities\Plugins* folder of the Simulator Controller installation, to the Steam installation folder of *Assetto Corsa* and there into the *apps\python* folder.
 You will have to enable this plugin in the *Asseto Corsa* settings afterwards.
 This plugin uses code originally developed by *Sparten* which can be found at [GitHub](https://github.com/Sparten/ACInternalMemoryReader).

-  2. *rFactor 2*
+  2. *rFactor 2* and *Le Mans Ultimate*

      You can find the plugin *rFactor2SharedMemoryMapPlugin64.dll* in *Utilities\Plugins* folder the Simulator Controller installation or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.

-Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.
+	 *rFactor 2*: Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.
 You will have to enable this plugin in the *rFactor 2* settings afterwards.

+	 *Le Mans Ultimate*: Copy the DLL to the *Plugins* folder in the Steam installation directory of *Le Mans Ultimate*.
+As the time of this writing, there is no way to enable the plugin in the UI of *le Mans Ultimate*.
+Therefore start the game once, go to the track and drive out the pit.
+Exit the game and open the file *UserData\player\CustomPluginVariables.JSON* with a text editor and set " Enabled:" to **1**.

   3. *Automobilista 2* and *Project CARS 2*